Independent Bond Fluctuation Approximation to the Ground State of Quantum Antiferromagnets: The independent bond fluctuation picture

-I now restrict the further discussion to bipartite lattices, which can be divided into two sublattices with no interactions between spins on the same sublattice.
-The minimum energy of the diagonal terms is for antiferromagnets ($J>0$) found with all spins on one sublattice having $s_i^z =+S$ ('up'), and all spins on the other pointing the opposite way ($s_j^z=-S$) ('down'), where $S$ is the length of one spin.
+where the sum runs over nearest neighbors.
+Here, I will only discuss values of the anisotropy parameter $\alpha$ in the range $0 < \alpha \leq 1$.
+The Heisenberg model is obtained with $\alpha=1$.
+If we take as basis the states where each spin $i$ is in an eigenstate of $s_i^z$, the '$zz$'-terms in (\ref{eq:XXZHamil}) are diagonal and the '$+-$'-terms are off-diagonal.
+I now restrict the discussion to bipartite lattices, which can be divided into two sublattices with no interactions between spins on the same sublattice.
+The minimum energy of the diagonal terms is for antiferromagnets ($J>0$) found with all spins on one sublattice having $s_j^z =+S$ ('up'), and all spins on the other pointing the opposite way ($s_k^z=-S$) ('down'), where $S$ is the length of one spin.
 This is also the classical ground state.
 The energy is $-JS^2$ per bond.
 The off-diagonal terms all have magnitude $\alpha JS$.
-They couple the classical ground state to excited basis states in which one 'up' spin has been lowered to $s_i^z = S-1$ and a neighboring 'down' spin has been incremented to $s_j^z = -S+1$.
+They couple the classical ground state to excited basis states in which one 'up' spin has been lowered to $s_j^z = S-1$ and a neighboring 'down' spin has been incremented to $s_k^z = -S+1$.
 If the number of nearest neighbors in denoted by $Z$, each of these two spins have diagonal couplings to $Z-1$ other spins of length $S$.
 In the excited basis states, this diagonal energy has increased by $2JS(Z-1)$.
 Even for $\alpha=1$, this increase in diagonal energy is substantially higher than the off-diagonal coupling, so we may expect the zero-point fluctuations to be relatively small.
 I therefore make the approximation that \emph{quantum ground state fluctuations about different bonds are uncorrelated}.
 To calculate the depression of ground state energy per bond we only need to take into account the basis state that the Hamiltonian of one bond couples to, with the diagonal and off-diagonal terms given above.

+This is a simple two-state system with the states illustrated in Figure \ref{fig:SquareTwoLevelSystem} for$S=\frac{1}{2}$ on the square lattice.
 The ground state energy per bond $E_\mathrm{XXZ}$ can then be found as the lowest eigenenergy of the matrix

 which is

 If we write the corresponding eigenvector in the form

 the relative amplitude of the basis state with exchanged spins is then